kineticstoolkit/kineticstoolkit_doc/src/kinematics_reconstructing_probed_points.md

 }
 ```

-## Tracking the probe in the probing acquisition
+## Tracking the probe during the probing acquisition

 In the probing acquisition, since the probe tip points on the medial epicondyle, we can consider the probe tip as if it was a real marker affixed on the medial epicondyle.
-The first step is therefore to track the probe tip during the probing acquisition, using the four markers of the probe.
+The first step is therefore to track the probe tip using the four markers of the probe.

 ```{code-cell} ipython3
 reconstructed_probe_markers_during_probing = ktk.kinematics.track_cluster(